Axion-Like Dark Matter Detection Using Stern-Gerlach Interferometer: Estimate of the induced phase

 We plot the regions that our scheme can exclude for these particles.
-We compare the data of underground detectors: PandaX-II \cite{Fu2017}, SuperCDMS \cite{Aralis2020}, XENON1T (ALP DM search single electron) \cite{Aprile2022}; data of Haloscopes: QUAX \cite{Crescini2018,Crescini2020}; and astro bounds: Red giant branch \cite{Capozzi2020}, Solar $\nu$ \cite{Gondolo2009} data with the total outcome of $^{3}$He and $^{87}$Rb in Fig. \eqref{Fig3}.
-In this figure, $g_{ae}$ is the coupling constant of axion-electron interaction, which is based on the assumption that ALPs interact with the electrons of the atom that we have considered as a two-level system.
-As Fig. \eqref{Fig3} illustrates, our scheme has excluded the area between $m_{a}=10^{-10}-10^{2}\,\mathrm{eV}$ and $g=10^{-13}-10^{0}\,\mathrm{eV}$.
+We compare the data from Underground Detectors: PandaX-II \cite{Fu2017}, SuperCDMS \cite{Aralis2020}, XENON1T (ALP DM search single electron) \cite{Aprile2022}; data from Haloscopes: QUAX \cite{Crescini2018,Crescini2020}; and Astro bound: Red giant branch \cite{Capozzi2020} and Solar $\nu$ \cite{Gondolo2009}, with total outcome of $^{3}$He and $^{87}$Rb, in Fig. \eqref{Fig3}.
+In this figure, $g_{ae}$ (equivalent to $g_{af}$ in Eq. \eqref{ccoi}) is the dimensionless coupling constant of ALP-electron interaction, which is based on the assumption that ALPs interact with the electrons of the atom that we have considered as a two-level system.
+As Fig. \eqref{Fig3} illustrates, our scheme has excluded the area between $10^{-10}\leq m_{a}\leq 10^{2}\,\mathrm{eV}$ and $10^{-13}\leq g_{ae}\leq 10^{0}$.
+Again, it is worth noting that the effect of the collision term is tiny, so its corresponding induced decoherence is negligible.